stephanieyshi/steam-recommendations/README.md

 * Barry Plunkett
 * Stephanie Shi

-## Setting up the Project
-### Installing the Dependencies
-`pip install -r requirements.txt`

 ## File Directory
 * `neighborhood` - memory-based methods
 * `factorization` -  latent factor models
 * `boost` - boosting
 * `ensemble` - mixed methods

+## Setting up the Project
+### Installing the Dependencies
+`pip install -r requirements.txt`

-Data is too large to include and can be obtained by contacting the owner.
+Full original dataset can be found [here](https://steam.internet.byu.edu/) and is over 200GB.
+Processed data is too large to include and can be obtained by contacting the owner.